-23000 à -1492

 Depression

 In the 1920s, California became the leading agricultural producer in the United States, the breadbasket of the American West.
-Following the crash of 1929 and the Great Depression that it brings, the new poor of the East and Oklahoma, the Okies, move en masse to its agricultural plains.
-These are the grapes of wrath of which Steinbeck speaks
+In the wake of the crash of 1929 and the ensuing Great Depression, the new poor from the East and Oklahoma, the Okies, flock to its agricultural plains.
+These are the Grapes of Wrath of which Steinbeck speaks.

 1933